aiidateam/aiida-core/docs/source/installation/index.rst

 Using AiiDA in Jupyter
 ++++++++++++++++++++++

-`Jupyter <http://jupyter.org>`_ is an open-source web application that allows you to create in-browser notebooks that contain live code, visualizations and formatted text.
+`Jupyter <http://jupyter.org>`_ is an open-source web application that allows you to create in-browser notebooks containing live code, visualizations and formatted text.

 Originally born out of the iPython project, it now supports code written in many languages and customized iPython kernels.